Warwick-Allen/essays/theological_profile.md

 - **Age of Accountability**: Varies by individual based on cognitive/moral development; exact timing known only to God.
 - **Cognitively Disabled**: Those who never develop moral agency remain in innocent state throughout life.

-**Alignment**: Age of accountability theology is common in Baptist and evangelical circles, though the philosophical grounding in libertarian free will and moral agency is more sophisticated than typical formulations.
+**Alignment**: The age of accountability theology is common in the Baptist and evangelical circles, though the philosophical grounding in libertarian free will and moral agency is more sophisticated than the typical formulations.

 ### Infant and Child Soteriology
 **Distinctive Position**: Innocence until accountability.